ShrirangPatil/ResultAnalysis/README.md

 ### Instructions to install and run Django
 1) Install the Django.
 2) Open the terminal or cmd prompt.
-3) Migrate to the folder resultAnalysis
+3) Migrate(Change Directory, cd FolderPath) to the folder resultAnalysis
-4) Run the following command
+4) Run the following command:
 	python manage.py runserver
-5) Open a tap in browser and search for http://127.0.0.1:8000/analysis/home/ or http://localhost:8000/analysis/home/
+5) Open a tab in browser and search for(enter in address bar): http://127.0.0.1:8000/analysis/home/ or http://localhost:8000/analysis/home/